S2S-ICO/MJO-Diagnostics/README.md

 by MJO Simulation Diagnostics

 ## 7. How to cite
+(Citation for program codes will be listed here!)

+example

 National Center for Atmospheric Research Staff (Eds).
 Last modified 08 Oct 2013. "[The Climate Data Guide: MJO]: Madden-Julian Oscillation Diagnostics."
-Retrieved from

 ## 8. Disclaimer
 Any claims against the Institute stemming from the use of any GitHub-related project will be governed.